espocrm/documentation/docs/development/metadata/scopes.md

 *string*

 The the name of the module, where this scope is defined.
+Must be set if the entity type is defined in a module.

 ## stream